 Other user settings

 Other settings, such as a user's QuickStyles, thumbnail icons, and TUDI information.
-This information does vary slightly from Snagit 12.x to Snagit 13.x, as shown below.
+This information does vary slightly from Snagit 12.x to Snagit 13.x (and later), as shown below.

 Questions to consider